 Using many lessons from her experiences as a TED Senior Fellow, this city lab places imagination at the center of community discourse, and searches for new solutions to social issues even as it satisfies creative impulses.

 In addition to directing Laboratory for the City, Gomez-Mort is a multilingual writer, visual artist and the director of the 2012 documentary film The Man Who Lived In a Shoe plus is also a City 2.0 TED Prize awardee.
 She has also founded several projects such as Toxico Cultura, Cine Abierto and Laboratorio Curatorial 060, for which she has won several international grants and recognitions such as the Prince Claus Fund (Holland), First Place of the Best Art Practice Award (Italy), IMCINE National Film Grant (Mexico), among many others.
-She is also a Fabrica ex alumni, a TED Senior Fellow and a Yale World Fellow.
+She is also a Fabrica ex alumni, a TED Senior Fellow, Yale World Fellow and Institute for the Future Fellow.